pkozuchowski/Apex-Opensource-Library/docs/content/apex/database-service.md

     - DML.Type.UPDATE_DML - will match updates
     - etc.
     - null matches all operations.
+2. **Id** - is for matching records by Id.
-2. **SObject** - is for matching sObject:
+3. **SObject** - is for matching sObject:
     - `new Account()` will match all accounts
     - `new Account(Name='Test')` will match all accounts with specified fields – in this case, accounts with Name equals "Test".
     - null matches all records
-3. **Boolean success** - True, if result should be mocked as a success result or false for error result.
+4. **Boolean success** - True, if result should be mocked as a success result or false for error result.
 If false, DML.GENERIC_ERROR will be used as error message.
-4. **DML.Result** - Provided result will be returned for DMLs.
+5. **DML.Result** - Provided result will be returned for DMLs.
 This result is cloned and customized with record ID for each row.

 ## Query Mocking
 Query can be mocked using mockId or by sObjectType: